whortaneto/ChimeraJsPOC/README.md

 -------------
 (Work in progress)

-This is a javascript library that seeks to help developers in the creation of full client-side applications.
+This is a proof of concept of the javascript library chimera-js(https://github.com/whortaneto/chimera-js)
-Which means web applications that runs entirely in the browser.

 How To Install the development environment?